Key takeaways

 Outsource when you have content that's reasonably clear, a defined deliverable, and limited internal bandwidth or specialist skills.
 Outsourcing works best for bounded projects with a clear owner on your side.
 It works poorly when the scope is fuzzy, the content isn't written down anywhere, or too many stakeholders will weigh in late.

-Decide what "scope lock" means before kickoff, not during week two.
+Lock scope before kickoff, not during week two.
 Agree on the review process (who reviews, when, how many rounds).
 Put any change-order policy in writing.
 The projects that go sideways are almost always the ones where scope stayed fuzzy and reviewers were added late.